Backplane: Usage

-Active versus passive backplanes
+Active vis-à-vis passive backplanes

 Backplanes have grown in complexity from the simple Industry Standard Architecture (ISA) (used in the original IBM PC) or S-100 style where all the connectors were connected to a common bus.
 Due to limitations inherent in the Peripheral Component Interconnect (PCI) specification for driving slots, backplanes are now offered as passive and active.

 True passive backplanes offer no active bus driving circuitry.
 Any desired arbitration logic is placed on the daughter cards.
 Active backplanes include chips which buffer the various signals to the slots.